About the EUHL

 From a thought to reality

-The EUHL was established two years ago and it is managed by the EUHA (the European university hockey association).
+The EUHL was established in 2013 and it is managed by the EUHA (the European University Hockey Association).
 The league is based on amateur basis, meaning that players representing colleges and universities are not able to accept any gifts or salaries for their hockey endeavours.
-They do not have contracts with professional teams, nor are they under any kind of commitment to hockey agents regarding representation.
-Players have to be ISIC or Euro 26 cardholders or have to possess specific confirmation from their university or college – one of which they have to make available during every game.
+They do not have contracts with professional teams or are they under any kind of commitment to hockey agents regarding representation.
+Players have to be sdudent ID’s cardholders or have to possess specific confirmation from their university or college – one of which they have to make available during every game.
 The first condition under which a university can take part in this ambitious league is its willingness to play.
 “I met up with Jaroslav Straka, we approached many universities and they liked this idea.
 Many players cannot get to the first league or extra league teams, so after graduation most of these aspiring players usually quit playing.
-We would like to help them by fusing hockey with higher education.” Ľubomír Sekeráš.
+We would like to help them by combination of ice hockey with higher education.” Ľubomír Sekeráš.

 The EUHL’s ambition is to offer a fusion of education and hockey to young players.
-This program would bring new players to the professional hockey league and increase its quality and competitiveness.
-If a player is not able to succeed, they still have the possibility to find any other job with the gained university diploma.
-For example; in America there are companies specifically looking for young hockey players with university diplomas.
+After playing the university hockey league and after a successful university graduation, the EUHL players can still join the professional hockey league and increase its quality and competitiveness.
+If a player is not able to succeed in professional hockey or decides not to proceed in professional hockey, he will simply proceed with a career with the gained university diploma in the area of his study.
+On the top of all of this, for example in America there are companies specifically looking for young hockey players with university diplomas.
 Because this type of person is considered to be responsible, self-assertive and mentally capable of facing complex situations.